hansemro/kc1-linux/README.md

 - Android Platform Tools (adb, fastboot)
 - TODO (Please refer to build requirements for kernel and u-boot for your distro)
 - TODO udev rule for Kindle Fire
+- 'picocom' or a similar UART communication program

 ### Setting up and connecting to UART port